-petroleum has the same meaning as it has in and for the purposes of the Petroleum Act 1967;
+petroleum has the same meaning as it has in and for the purposes of the Petroleum and Geothermal Energy Resources Act 1967;

 ”;

 (b) by substituting for sections 71 to 75 sections as follows —

 “

 71. Interpretation

 (1) In this section and in sections 72, 74 and 75 Barrow Island lease means the petroleum lease dated 27 February 1967 granted under this Act and registered as Number 1H and named “Barrow Island” pursuant to this Act and includes that lease as renewed, substituted or varied.